taijeronv/taijeronv_info/content/home/skills.md

 [[feature]]
 icon = "user-friends"
 icon_pack = "fas"
-name = " Soft Skills "
+name = " Virtual Battle Space "
 description = """I can work independently or as a team member.
 Proven ability to communicate effectively, solve problems, and meet deadlines.
 Professional, competent, and reliable, this is how I would describe myself."""

 [[feature]]